Children’s Emergency Dental Care

 We consider a knocked out Adult Tooth an emergency.
 Time is of the essence for survival of this tooth.
 The tooth should be kept moist; the absolute best procedure is to remove any dirt on the tooth with a little water and replace the tooth back into the socket.
-If this is not possible either place the tooth in the child's mouth so it will be bathed in saliva or have the child spit into a small bottle to fully cover the tooth.
-As soon as possible, phone Dr. Elliott A. Schwartz's office, and we will see your child immediately upon arrival.
-If my office is closed please phone the dental resident on call at Sick Children's Hospital 416-813-7500 and take your child there as quickly as possible.
+If this is not possible either place the tooth in the child’s mouth so it will be bathed in saliva or have the child spit into a small bottle to fully cover the tooth.
+As soon as possible, phone Our dental team’s office, and we will see your child immediately upon arrival.
+If my office is closed please phone the dental resident on call at Sick Children’s Hospital 416-813-7500 and take your child there as quickly as possible.

 If the fracture exposes the red or bleeding pulp (nerve) in the centre of the tooth you should immediately call to make an emergency appointment.
 We will make every effort to accommodate your child.
 Timely treatment may preserve the tooth with only a sedative dressing and filling placed over the exposed nerve.